 In the Harry Potter books and movies, Hedwig might be a white owl, but don’t let that hold you back.

 If you’re a Potterhead, it’s the perfect name for any bird you keep as a pet.
-What if your parrot is white, loyal, and full of personality?
-Then, the name is even more fitting.
+What if the parrot is white (like a cockatoo), loyal, and full of personality?
+Then, this name is even more fitting.

 Blue Parrot Names

 Do you have a blue parrot and want a name that represents the color of its feathers?
 Then, your options are wider than you’d expect.

 Whether it’s as simple as blue or more poetic like Celeste or Midnight, browse this collection.
 You’re sure to find one that matches the parrot’s personality:

 Green is the most common parrot color, which includes Indian ringnecks, male Eclectus, parrots, Amazon parrots, and green-cheeked conures.

 Do you have a green or olive-colored parrot?
 Want to emphasize that with its name?
 Then, you can get creative.
 These names range from your favorite green character to a green plant you like.

 Let’s explore some of the best green parrot names:

 Does the parrot have a bright red hue?
 The most common red parrot species include scarlet macaws, crimson rosellas, and female Eclectus parrots.

 If so, it deserves a name that highlights its color.
 Whether it’s Phoenix to describe its fire-red color or Scarlet to show off its dark red feathers, look no further.